 Prenatal diagnosis can be made by using samples of chorionic villi and amniotic cells.

-The evaluation of the newborn for Fabry disaese is implemented in some states of the United States.
+The evaluation of the newborn for Fabry disease is implemented in some states of the United States.

-Antiplatelet agents, which include aspirin, ticlopidine, clopidogrel, and aspirin-dipyridamole, are routinely used to prevent recurrent ischemic attacks of the thrombotic type in Fabry disease, but their efficacy has not been demonstrated in this context.
+Antiplatelet agents, including aspirin, ticlopidine, clopidogrel, and aspirin-dipyridamole, are routinely used to prevent recurrent ischemic attacks of the thrombotic type in Fabry disease.
+Still, their efficacy has not been demonstrated in this context.

-The administration of the warfarin anticoagulant, which is often used to prevent cardioembolic attacks, may be necessary if embolic events from cardiac causes are a concern.
+The administration of the warfarin anticoagulant, often used to prevent cardioembolic attacks, may be necessary if embolic events from cardiac causes are a concern.

 Painful neuropathies can be treated with a variety of medications.
-Carbamazepine, phenytoin and gabapentin have been effective in the treatment of neuropathic pain due to Fabry disease.
+Carbamazepine, phenytoin, and gabapentin have been influential in treating neuropathic pain due to Fabry’s disease.

 Enzyme replacement therapy stabilizes and may slow the progression of Fabry disease, with more benefits when starting at an early age.